caliper-io/caliper-docs/public/ember-js.md

 If another trace has already been started (e.g. when processing the parent route or the previous route that redirected to the current route), it will be renamed to point to the current route while preserving the original start timestamp, so that your traces will always be grouped under the "leaf" routes.

-#### <i class="ss-cursor"></i> View/controller/route events
+#### <i class="ss-cursor"></i> Actions

-In an Ember.js app, there are two ways to handle user interactions &mdash; by handling the native browser events in a view (e.g. by implementing a `click` method) and by sending application events handled in the controllers and routes (e.g. by using the `{{action}}` helper or `controller.send()`).
+In an Ember.js app, there are two ways to handle user interactions &mdash; by handling the native browser events in a view (e.g. by implementing a `click` method) and by sending application action (e.g. by using the `{{action}}` helper or `controller.send()`).

+**Note**: Before Ember.js 1.0.0-rc.8, "actions" are called "events" in Routes.
+It has since been renamed into actions consistently across different components in Ember.

-In both cases, Caliper would start a new trace with the name of the view/controller/route as well as the name of the event (e.g. `PlayButtonView.click` or `HistogramView.didMakeSelection`).
+In both cases, Caliper would start a new trace with the name of the view/controller/route as well as the name of the action (e.g. `PlayButtonView.click` or `HistogramView.didMakeSelection`).
 Similar to route transitions, Caliper would wait for Ember to complete any related processing before reporting it back to our server.

-If one of the event handlers triggered a route transition when processing the event, the trace will be renamed to point the the route being entered while preserving the original start timestamp.
+If one of the handlers triggered a route transition when processing the action, the trace will be renamed to point the the route being entered while preserving the original start timestamp.
 For example, when a user clicks on a link created with the `{{#link-to}}` helper, you will see something like `/posts/:id` instead of `LinkView.click`.

 ### Trace breakdown